-NOAA’s newest environmental satellite, JPSS-1, the Joint Polar Satellite System, heads into polar orbit soon equipped with several state-of-the-art instruments.
+NOAA’s newest environmental satellite, JPSS-1, the Joint Polar Satellite System, heads into polar orbit this month equipped with several state-of-the-art instruments.
 Among them are three key instruments for weather forecasting:

 - Visible Infrared Imaging Radiometer Suite (VIIRS)

 - Cross-Track Infrared Sounder (CrIS)